 The backdrop of Tom Jones concerns the aging but kindly country-Somerset-widower, Squire Allworthy, whose wealthy estate is in question since he has no heirs of his own.
 And what better way to examine human nature than through this lens?
 Inheriting riches has a tendency to reveal a person’s good nature (or lack thereof).
 It reveals certain limits to our nature, by promising the unearned ease that comes with wealth as Cephalus notes in Plato’s Republic.
 Various characters in the novel attempt to scheme their way into the elderly Squire’s good graces, but in the end it is the wayward Tom Jones –a foundling– who succeeds in inheriting Squire Allworthy’s estate, despite being a poor orphan who is occasionally beset by his own personal vices, in particular his unquenchable carnal appetite.

 At any rate, Tom Jones finds himself hostage to either fortune or fate.
-Like Oedipus, he knows almost nothing of his own origins and this absence of certainty affects the way he behaves (there is also another oedipus connection as Tom once falsely believes himself to have committed incest).
+Like Oedipus, he knows almost nothing of his own origins and this absence of certainty affects the way he behaves (there is also another Oedipal connection as Tom once falsely believes himself to have committed incest).
 His mother and father could be just about anybody.
 After years of scandal, crime, and promiscuity he finally reunites with his lost love Sophia (“wisdom”) and the truth of his own biological inheritance is revealed.
 Here we are forced to contemplate the true meaning of inheritance (both in terms of fortune and fate) –the sins of the father are one day visited upon his children.
 Tom’s fortune is the result of Squire Allworthy’s benevolence, while his fate is more intimately bound to his true mother’s identity –Bridget Allworthy– the Squire’s sister who had conceived Tom following a torrid affair with a local schoolmaster.
-Like Tom, we often look to a meaningful narrative about our birth for intelligible answers to questions we face in our lives, in hopes of finding our life being initiated with some sense of order and intentionality, however in Tom Jones life is haphazard, imperfect, frivolous, chaotic, unpredictable, whimsical, flawed, accidental –and the balance between fortune and fate is often tipped strongly one way or the other, with many children actually being conceived as a result of mere accident or lust, despite these reasons being grand social improprieties.
+Like Tom, we often look for a meaningful narrative about our birth in the hopes of being reassured that our life began with some sense of order and intentionality, however in Tom Jones life is haphazard, imperfect, frivolous, chaotic, unpredictable, whimsical, flawed, accidental –and the balance between fortune and fate is often tipped strongly one way or the other, with many children actually being conceived as a result of mere accident or lust, despite these being grand social improprieties.
 It should be noted, however, that the one refuge from this storm in Tom Jones is the steady and virtuous Squire Allready, a true country aristocrat.

 For this reading I used the Norton Critical Edition of Henry Fielding’s The History of Tom Jones, a Foundling edited by Sheridan Baker.